 For the visiting small craft mariner, Cowes harbour offers all tide access, and berths are relatively easy to obtain and reasonably priced.
-For the cruising yachtsman Cowes is best avoided during Cowes week which happens every year at the beginning of August.
+Having said that, for the cruising yachtsman Cowes is best avoided during Cowes week which happens every year at the beginning of August.
 The place is packed, prices are higher, and there is general mayhem on the water.
 It is suggested that for a first visit, you do your passage planning carefully and book a berth somewhere before you even depart; to arrive off Trinity landing and then start bleating on the radio looking for somewhere to tie up for the night would be very unsailor-like (unless, of course you are very big and very rich!!)

 The photo "Playing with the Big Boys" in our gallery shows the size of these levithians literally dwarfing the Red Funnel car ferry, let alone your yacht.
 The entrance to Cowes Harbour is via a narrow, buoyed, deepwater channel that runs close to the western shore.
 This channel is much in use by fast and slow ferries, and there are very strong cross tides to be taken into account in the approach.
 Pilotage details for the approach are now given:

 Associated British Ports are in charge of the traffic and safety in the critical precautionary area, and introduced some time ago the notion of a moving exclusion zone in front of and to the side of ships transiting this area.
 Forget all ideas about power giving way to sail, these monsters are constrained by draft and wouldn't stop for miles even with their engines full astern.
 We've quoted direct from ABP Southampton in the interests of safety and avoiding any confusion, find the full text in the expandable "More Information" section of this page.